What is a land patent without a way to reach it? Worthless.

 Apparently, you can do anything with confidence with a patented mining claim except get to it.
 The good news is that no one can take your right to access over an R.S.
 2477 road without compensating you.

-Patented property is different from regular real estate yet one of their attorneys suggested they never guaranteed it would be easy to run a mining operation.
-They suggested that if the thieves that stole our camping gear a month earlier could make it up the hill, we should also be able to.
+As it is, our insurance company just looks at us and shrugs when we tell them we need a road to our mine.
+One time they suggested that if the thieves that stole our camping gear a month earlier could make it up the hill, we should also be able to.

 We’re learning fast.
 We are methodical.
 We are patient.
 We will not accept the status quo.